Most likely you’re in this article because you’re currently looking for the best brand of rotary hammer drill for your needs.

 - Very pricey

-Bosch’s user-friendly SDS-Plus systems lets you change bits conveniently and effortlessly, while its multi-function selector allows you to switch between rotation only, hammer-only, or rotary hammer modes just as conveniently.
+Bosch’s user-friendly SDS-Plus systems let you change bits conveniently and effortlessly, while its multi-function selector allows you to switch between rotation-only, hammer only, or rotary hammer modes just as conveniently.

 How About the Power?

 The 7.5 AMP motor inside the unit comes with an impact energy of 2.2 feet per pound and can achieve the optimal speed of 1,300 rotations per minute.